ISO 8583: Bitmaps

 In ISO 8583, a bitmap is a field or subfield within a message, which indicates whether other data elements or data element subfields are present elsewhere in the message.

 A field is considered to be present only when the corresponding bit in the bitmap is set.
 For example, a hex with value 0x82 (decimal 130) is binary 1000 0010, which means fields 1 and 7 are present in the message and fields 2, 3, 4, 5, 6 and 8 are not.

 The bitmap may be represented as 8 bytes of binary data or as 16 hexadecimal characters (0–9, A–F) in the ASCII or EBCDIC character sets.

-A message will contain at least one bitmap, called the primary bitmap, which indicates data elements 1 to 64 are present.
+A message will contain at least one bitmap, called the primary bitmap, which indicates data whether elements 1 to 64 are present.
 The presence of an optional secondary bitmap is also indicated by the first bit in the primary bitmap.
 If present, the secondary bitmap indicates whether data elements 65 to 128 are present.
 Similarly, a tertiary bitmap can be used to indicate the presence of fields 129 to 192, although these data elements are rarely used.